-NOTICE: Spool guns and push-pull guns connect in the same manner and are installed using the same connections and polarity.
+NOTICE: Spool guns and push-pull guns connect in the same manner and are installed using the same connections and polarity as the standard MIG gun.
 Both versions of push-pull guns, while different in appearance, connect the same way to the unit as the spool gun does.
-The torch polarity for aluminum will always be positive (+).
+The work clamp should always be in the negative terminal.